rust-gamedev/rust-gamedev.github.io/content/news/031/index.md

 ![Screenshot of Dis-order](dis-order.png)

-Dis-order by [@jkhelsing] is a short sokobanesque puzzle game made in 72 hours for MiniJam 100.
+Dis-order by [@jkhelsing] is a short sokoban-esque puzzle game made in 72 hours for MiniJam 100.
 In Dis-order you're making chaos instead of order, you win when there are are no patterns or order in the level.